 As it is one of the very few high rise buildings in the city, Taipei 101 is quite noticeable from almost anywhere in the city.
 That means you can see most of the city from the observation deck on the 89th floor.
 Unfortunately, you have no control over haze level during your visit.

 I do think that it looks better at night though.

 Not far from the city centre in the Wenshan District is a cable car called the Maokong Gondola.
 I believe ‘mao kong’ translates directly as ‘sky cat’.
 I wondered if the fact that the gondola line starts at the Taipei Zoo had anything to do with the name.

 I later realised that the service runs to a place that was renamed to Bakan (Japanese)/Maokong (Mandarin) during the Japanese occupation.
 It’s previous Hokkien name meant ‘cat surface’ due to the copious amount of civet sitings on the nearby mountain.

 You can see Taipei 101 to the right as we first started moving away from the city.
 As we got further up the steep incline, the buildings started to almost blend into the hills.

 The entire line for the Maokong Gondola is just over 4 kilometres long, but it’s very scenic.
 You can also use the Taipei Metro card to ride on it.
-These days it’s around NT$100 which is cheaper than public transport in some European cities.
+These days it’s around NT$100 which is cheaper than public transport in most Western and Central European cities.

 Travelling in Taiwan – Window on China 小人國主題樂園